John Hasek: Biography

-While with the Canadian Forces, Hasek served in Ghana, Vietnam and Cyprus and as the first commander of the SkyHawks Parachute Team, which is the Demonstration Parachute Team of the Canadian Forces.
+While with the Canadian Army, later Mobile Command, Hasek served in Ghana, Vietnam and Cyprus and as the first commander of the SkyHawks Parachute Team, which is the Demonstration Parachute Team of the Canadian Forces.
 An accomplished skydiver, Hasek had several thousand descents to his credit, and served as a member of the Parachute Testing Wing/Trials and Evaluations centre of the Airborne Centre in Edmonton, Alberta.

 After retiring in 1981, he worked as a freelance journalist and published The Disarming of Canada (1987).
 Following the fall of the iron curtain, John founded "Education for Democracy", a non-profit organisation bringing over 1500 volunteer English teachers to Czechoslovakia from Canada, the United States, Great Britain and Australia.
 Education for Democracy was renamed "John Hasek Society" in 1994 shortly after Hasek's death.

 Hasek covered the breakup of Yugoslavia as a freelance reporter for the CBC, Ottawa Citizen, Washington Inquirer and Inter Press Service.
 He was seriously wounded in June 1993 near Šibenik, Croatia.
 The causes of his accident were unclear, with some speculating that he had hit a mine in his car, or due to a collision with a Serb military vehicle.
 After being operated on in a nearly abandoned hospital in Zadar, he was transferred in a Czech government flight to the Central Military Hospital in Prague on 30 June where he died six months later on 1 January 1994.
+He is survived by his wife, Glenna, two children, Anthony and Elizabeth, and grandchildren, Nicole and Jakub.